 CGC recommends that the Green Bank use a combination of capitalization methods and sources.
 The Green Bank should be given a significant upfront capitalization to build its capital base and cover initial operating expenses.
 It should also be given a stream of revenue over time to expand its capital base.
 And it should be given the legal authority to issue bonds in order to recycle and recapitalize the institution.
 By using all funding methods, the District Green Bank would draw upon the best practices of all existing Green Banks.
 The Green Bank should draw upon any and all funding sources available, several of which are specifically identified below.
-This includes a potential direct budget appropriation, use of settlement funds from the Exelon-Pepco merger, and the REDF resources.
-As an on-going funding stream, CGC recommends an increase in the SETF to collect funds that a dedicated to the Green Bank on an annual basis.
+This includes a potential direct budget appropriation, use of settlement funds from the Exelon-Pepco merger, and the Renewable Energy Development Fund (REDF) resources.
+As an on-going funding stream, CGC recommends an increase in the Sustainable Energy Trust Fund (SETF) to collect and dedicate funds to the Green Bank on an annual basis.